Our Story

 Fueled by these rich experiences, Jeannie pursued music at the university level.
 She earned a specialized honours degree in piano performance from York University, with additional studies in jazz vocals (including workshops with Oscar Peterson) and conducting.
 Her academic path laid the foundation for a dynamic, evolving career.

-Nick Kutsukos is a third-generation musician from Koroni, Greece, whose upbringing was deeply rooted in a family tradition of music.
+Nick is a third-generation musician from Koroni, Greece, whose upbringing was deeply rooted in a family tradition of music.
 He received his musical education through time-honored methods, learning by rote from experienced elders and immersing himself in the sights and sounds of his heritage.

 Kutsukos’ family stemmed from his grandfather, a violinist and singer, and his father, a bouzouki player and singer.
 As Nick was growing up, he experienced firsthand the life of a musician, with nonstop rehearsing, pop-up parties that could happen at any time, weekend gigs, and church festivals.
 Kutsukos’ first instrument was the Baglama (a pocket-sized 6-string Bouzouki, and later the accordion.